pic

 Let's consider a simple scenario where the elements of a vector are summed after applying a logarithmic transformation.
 We'll present two multithreaded implementations to illustrate the impact of false sharing on performance.

-The first implementation is a naive approach that closely resembles a typical sequential implementation.
-Its goal is to illustrate false sharing.
+The first implementation acts as a baseline and consists of a sequential procedure.
+The second one suffers from false sharing.
 The issue arises because multiple threads are repeatedly reading and writing adjacent memory locations in the partial_outputs vector.
 Since CPU cache lines typically span several vector elements, this leads to cache invalidation and forced synchronization between cores.

 x = rand(10_000_000)